Buckillar/Timeloop/README.txt

 Fixed Left Vent story arch
 Corrected some grammatical errors
-Added documentation for presentation and dev steps
+Added documentation for presentation and dev steps Corrected file names for some images from .JPG to .jpg as ubuntu is case sensitive

 12.12.23
 Added React.js credits scene with links to menu